-2.2.
-Simulation Results
+2.2 Simulation Results

 We assess each approach from the distribution of IRFs based on Monte-Carlo experiments.
-We generate 1,000 data samples from the business cycle model.
+We generate 1000 data samples from the business cycle model.
 Every data sample consists of 200 quarterly observations and corresponds to the typical sample size of empirical studies.
 In order to reduce the effect of initial conditions, the simulated samples include 200 initial points which are subsequently discarded in the estimation.
-For every data sample, we estimate VAR models with four lags as in Erceg et al. (2005), Chari et al. (2007b) and Christiano et al. (2006).
+For every data sample, we estimate VAR models with four lags as in Erceg, Guerrieri and Gust (2005), Chari, Kehoe and McGrattan (2007b), and Christiano, Eichenbaum and Vigfusson (2006).

-For each experiment, we investigate the reliability of different SVARs approaches to identify of technology shocks and their aggregate effects: a LSVAR model with labour productivity growth and hours in level; a DSVAR model with labour productivity growth and hours in first difference; a LCYSVAR approach in which the SVAR model includes labour productivity growth and consumption to output ratio in the first step and hours in level are regressed on the estimated technology shock in the second step.
-The DCYSVAR and CYSVAR-AR approaches are the same in the first step but they consider hours in first difference and once lagged hours in the second step.
+For each experiment, we investigate the reliability of different SVARs approaches to identify of technology shocks and their aggregate effects: a LSVAR model with labour productivity growth and hours in level; a DSVAR models with labour productivity growth and hours in first difference; a LCYSVAR approach in which the SVAR model includes labour productivity growth and consumption to output ratio in the first step and hours in level are regressed on the estimated technology shock in the second step.
+The DCYSVAR and CYSVAR-AR approaches are the same in the first step, but they consider hours in first difference and once lagged hours in the second step.
 The CYSVAR-VAR approach includes in the second step labour productivity growth and hours in level.
 In the second step of the CYSVAR approach (LCYSVAR and DCYSVAR), we consider current and twelve lagged values of the identified (in the first step) technology shocks.
 For the CYSVAR-AR, we include current and four lagged values of the shock and for the CYSVAR-VAR, we set four lags in the regression.
 We have also investigated the sensitivity of the results to the number of lags.
 All the empirical findings are left unaffected.

-Figures 1 and 2 display the responses of hours for each SVAR in our baseline calibration ($\rho{\chi} = 0.95$ and $\sigma{z} = \sigma{\chi} = 0.01$).
-The dashed line represents the response of hours in the model, whereas the solid line corresponds to the estimated response from SVARs.
+Figures 1 and 2 display the responses of hours for each SVARs in our baseline calibration $(\rho{\chi} = 0.95 \text{ and } \sigma_z = \sigma{\chi} = 0.01)$.
+The solid dashed represents the response of hours in the model, whereas the solid line corresponds to the estimated response from SVARs.

 The responses of hours obtained from a LSVAR model displays a large upward bias, as the estimated response on impact is almost twice the true response and is persistently above the true response.
-These results are in the line with those of Chari $et\ al.\ (2007b)$.
+These results are in the line with those of Chari, Kehoe and McGrattan (2007b).
 The confidence intervals are very large and therefore not informative.

 The response of hours obtained from the DSVAR model displays a large downward bias, and it is persistently negative.
-This result is again similar to Chari et al. (2007b) who show that the difference specification of hours adopted by Galí (1999), Galí and Rabanal (2004) and Francis and Ramey (2005) can lead to mistaken conclusions about the effect of a technology shock.
-Note that a DSVAR model is obviously misspecified
+This result is again similar to Chari, Kehoe and McGrattan (2007b) who show that the difference specification of hours adopted by Galí (1999), Galí and Rabanal (2004) and Francis and Ramey (2005) can lead to mistaken conclusions about the effect of a technology shock.
+Note that a DSVAR model is obviously misspecified under the business cycle model considered here, as it implies an over-differentiation of hours.
+The first difference specification of hours can create distortions and lead to biased estimated responses.
+However, Chari, Kehoe and McGrattan (2007b) show that SVARs with hours in quasi-difference, consistent with the business cycle model, display similar patterns.